eddiewebb/demo-blueskygreenbuilds/README.md

 # Circle CI Demo

-Build, Test and Deploy a simple webapp using CircleCI, Saucelabs and Cloud Foundry.
+Build, Test and Deploy a modern webapp using CircleCI.
+Includes:
+- Build a Spring Boot app with Maven (and caching maven repos!)
+- Browser testing with Selenium and Saucelabs
+- Static Code Analysis with SonarQube
+- Manual Approval/Promotion
+- Blue/Green (zero downtime) Deployments with Cloud Foundry.

 ##  Testing